War of the Armenian Succession (201–200 BC): Reign of Yervand, murder of the sons of Sanatruk, and the escape of Artaxias

-However, after and Yervand became king, suspecting Sanatruk's sons, he massacred them all.
+However, after Yervand became king, suspecting Sanatruk's sons, he massacred them all.
 It seems that the revenge for the massacre of Abgar's sons was fulfilled.
-But the foster mother of a little boy named Artaxias took him and took him to the areas of province of Her, the pastoral stations of Maghkhazan, and sent a message to his nurse Smbat, the son of Byurad Bagratuni, in the village of Smbatavan in the province of Sper.
+The foster mother of a little boy named Artaxias took him.
+She took him to the areas of province of Her, the pastoral stations of Maghkhazan.
+She sent a message to his nurse Smbat, the son of Byurad Bagratuni, in the village of Smbatavan in the province of Sper.
 Now, when Smbat heard the news of Sanatruk's death and the massacre of his sons, he left his two daughters in Baberd, and he himself went with his wife and a few people to search for Artaxias.
 Hearing this, Yervand sent scouts to capture them.
-For this reason, Smbat, disguised and on foot, wandered for a long time in the mountains and fields with the child, feeding him in pastoral stations and with herders, until the right time finding a way, he left to Parthia.
-Since Smbat was a brave man and well-known in advance, he is given great honor by the Persian military leaders, and the child also lives with the king's sons, who have been given places to live in the provinces of Bat and Volhom (Voghomn).
+Smbat, disguised and on foot, fled with the child through the mountains and fields.
+He hid in pastoral stations until finding an opportunity to escape to Parthia.
+Since Smbat was a brave man and well-known in advance, he was given great honor by the Persian military leaders, and the child also lived with the king's sons, who had been given places to live in the provinces of Bat and Volhom (Voghomn).